israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Rest in Object Destructuring

  The Rest/Spread Properties for ECMAScript proposal (stage 3) adds the rest syntax to destructuring.
+ Rest properties collect the remaining own enumerable property keys that are not already picked off by the destructuring pattern.

 ### Spread Syntax